treeform/ws/README.md

 [API reference](https://nimdocs.com/treeform/ws)

-This library has no dependencies other than the Nim standard libarary.
+This library has no dependencies other than the Nim standard library.

 ## About